-In order to qualify for the Wisconsin Medicaid EHR Incentive Program, a provider must meet the following requirements:
+In order to qualify for the Wisconsin Medicaid EHR Incentive Program, a provider must:

-- Licensed to practice in Wisconsin, Wisconsin Medicaid enrolled, has no current or pending sanctions, and is one of the following provider types:
+- Be licensed to practice in Wisconsin, be Medicaid enrolled, have no current or pending sanctions, and be one of the following provider types:

 - Physician (Provider Type 31)